onnx/onnx/docs/OnnxReleases.md

 <!--- SPDX-License-Identifier: Apache-2.0 -->

-The ONNX project, going forward, will plan to release roughly on a six month cadence.
+The ONNX project, going forward, will plan to release roughly on a four month cadence.
 We follow the [Semver](https://semver.org/) versioning approach and will make decisions as a community on a release by release basis on whether to do a major or minor release.

 ## Preparation